-This creamy, herby, hearty broccoli sausage soup makes a delicious and easy dinner that comes together in 25 minutes.
-It's loaded with browned Italian sausage bites and tender broccoli, spiced with smoked hot paprika and hits the spot when you need a bowl of comfort food.
-And because the whole thing is made in one pot, there is very little clean up!
+This creamy, herby, hearty broccoli sausage soup makes a delicious, easy dinner that comes together in 25 minutes.
+It's loaded with browned Italian sausage bites and tender broccoli, and spiced with smoked hot paprika.
+And because the soup is made in one pot, there is very little clean up!

-Step 1.
-Working in batches, brown the sausage meat in a Dutch oven, then transfer to a plate lined with paper towels.
+- Working in batches, brown the sausage meat in a Dutch oven.
+Transfer to a plate lined with paper towels.

-Step 3.
-Add chicken broth, water, broccoli and the browned meat and simmer for a few minutes until fully cooked.
+- Add chicken broth, water, broccoli and the browned meat.
+Simmer for a few minutes until the meat is fully cooked.

 How to serve the soup: